Landscape image of the Limerick skyline with Clean Air Together logo

 Being exposed to NO2 gas, even just for short periods, can have harmful effects on our health and wellbeing.
 EPA monitoring and computer modelling show that in some urban areas NO2 pollution is increasing.
 It will be important to remain vigilant to increasing NO2 levels, particularly from transport in urban centres when the economy grows.

-Who is running Clean Air Together?
+Who is responsible for Clean Air Together?

 small variant of EPA logo Limerick CoCo Logo lrg